 Economic Opportunities: AVs generate employment opportunities in development, manufacturing, maintenance, and new service sectors like remote vehicle monitoring, cybersecurity, and data analytics, contributing to economic growth and innovation.

-Sustainability and Environmental Benefits: Electric vehicles reduce carbon emissions and enhance energy efficiency, making transportation more sustainable, resulting in cleaner air and a reduced carbon footprint.
+Sustainability and Environmental Benefits: Electric vehicles reduce carbon emissions and enhance energy efficiency, making transportation more sustainable and resulting in cleaner air and a reduced carbon footprint.

 Mobility for All: AV offers convenient and accessible transportation options, benefiting various demographics, including older adults, people with disabilities, and those living in underserved areas, bridging the mobility gap and improving quality of life.